 Section 6.1 — Definition of the Executive Committee

-The NLTAPA EC shall be composed of the President, President-Elect, and Vice-President of NLTAPA and one representative from each NLTAPA Region.
-Representatives from the FHWA TPP LTAP/TTAP Program Office and the LTAP/TTAP Clearinghouse shall serve as ex-officio, non-voting members of the EC.
+The NLTAPA EC shall be composed of the President, President-Elect, and Vice-President, Treasurer, Vice-Treasurer, and Secretary of NLTAPA and one representative from each NLTAPA Region.
+Representatives from the FHWA shall serve as ex-officio members of the EC.

 Section 6.2 — Duties and Powers of the Executive Committee